Things You Do In The Office That Are Ruining Your Health

 "It's normal to want to be a team player and fit in at work, which may include the occasional happy hour," says Knapp.
 "However, too many people feel obligated to go out more than they want to.
 Many of my clients attribute their inability to stick to their health routine to after-work socializing with coworkers.
 The drinks and appetizers strain their waistlines and their wallets."

-The Remedy Rx: "It's perfectly okay to decline the invitation if you don't want to go," says Knapp.
+The Rx: "It's perfectly okay to decline the invitation if you don't want to go," says Knapp.
 "No explanations needed."

 Not Taking Breaks